Resiliency was front and center at our 2018 conference.

 At the core of this issue, however, is the disparity between who bears the costs and who enjoys the benefits of resiliency.
 In the second panel discussion, entitled Making it Happen, the panelists explored the lack of incentives for resilient development.
 Developers front the costs of implementing resilient strategies, while tenants and property owners benefit from a more stable, safe and durable building.
 But as moderator and financier Eric Alini described, the job of a developer is to “buy it, build it or fix it up, and sell it.”
 This short lifecycle leaves no time for long-term benefits, so if the appraisal process doesn’t value resiliency, neither will developers.

-Without a clear financial incentive, the only thing left to motivate developers is morality or mandates, each of which come with their own caveats.
+Without a clear financial incentive, the only thing left to motivate developers is morality or mandates, each of which comes with its own caveats.
 We can hope that a moral obligation would prompt some resiliency efforts, but as long as FEMA shoulders the cost of disaster cleanup, developers can hardly be expected to voluntarily take this on.
 But Alini warned that if eventual mandates don’t operate alongside additional market incentives, they’ll be met with fierce resistance.

 So, how do we bring resilience into the mainstream?
 Consumer demand can drive higher appraisals, and signal to investors that there is money to be made in resiliency.
 The more success stories to back up this claim, the easier it will be.